xalt/xalt/README.md

 We wanted to be able to answer the questions: what software do researchers actually use on high-end computers, and how successful are they in their efforts to use it?
-With the information that xalt collects, high-end computer administrators can answer our questons by tracking continuous job-level information to learn what products researchers do and do not need.
+With the information that xalt collects, high-end computer administrators can answer our questions by tracking continuous job-level information to learn what products researchers do and do not need.
 Drilling down to data driven usage statistics helps stakeholders conduct business in a more efficient,